-Potassium is the third most essential macronutrient, followed by nitrogen and phosphorus.
-It plays a crucial role in plant metabolism, such as photosynthesis, translocation of photosynthates, regulation of stomata, activation of plant enzymes and imparts resistance in plant against pest and diseases (Cakmark, 2005).
+Potassium is the third most essential macronutrient, followed by nitrogen and phosphorus (Wani et al., 2017a; Wani et al., 2017b; Bano et al., 2021b; Rather et al., 2022d).
+It plays a crucial role in plant metabolism, such as photosynthesis, translocation of photosynthates, regulation of stomata, activation of plant enzymes and imparts resistance in plant against pest and diseases (Cakmark, 2005; Amtmann et al., 2008; Wang et al., 2013; Zorb et al., 2014; Wang and Wu, 2017; Martineau et al., 2017; Bhat et al., 2021; Hussain et al., 2021; Rather et al., 2022a).
 In India, around 72 per cent of agricultural land shows signs of low to medium status of available K (Hasan, 2002).
 As India is not blessed with reserve of K-bearing minerals, the whole consumption of K fertilisers has to be imported either in the form of MOP and K2SO4.
 This incurs a huge amount of fund every year.
-Application of these chemical fertilizers, in both intensive and extensive agriculture system also tends to create environmental pollution and soil health degradation.
+Application of these chemical fertilizers, in both intensive and extensive agriculture system also tends to create environmental pollution and soil health degradation (Rather et al., 2022b).
 Therefore, for sustaining soil health as well as for efficient crop nutrition, research on proper source of bio potash is needed in the current organic production system.
-It also becomes very important to do research on depletion of K in soil and application of appropriate K rich organic inputs and translocation of K under organic crop production system.
+It also becomes very important to do research on depletion of K in soil and application of appropriate K rich organic inputs and translocation of K under organic crop production system (Bano et al., 2018a; Rather et al., 2022c).
 The present study is to find out the suitable potassium rich organic input(s) at optimum dose for sustaining the soil health under organic rice cultivation system.